An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for American Electric Power.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AEP stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Electric Utilities industry.
+We show how AEP stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Nuclear Electric Power Generation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.